HL7/fhir-subscription-backport-ig/fsh/ig-data/input/pagecontent/errors.md

 <img src="subscriptions-no-event.svg" alt="Diagram showing the broken communication workflow" style="float:none;" />

 In the above sequence, the subscriber is aware that the `heartbeatPeriod` has elapsed for a subscription without receiving any notifications.
 The subscriber then asks the server for the `$status` of the subscription, and seeing an error, begins a recovery process.
 As in the previous scenario, the recovery process itself will vary by subscriber, but should be a well-understood method for recovering in the event of errors.

+### Recovering from Errors

+Clients are responsible for devising an appropriate method for recovering from errors.
+Often, this process will include a series or batch of requests that allow a client to know the current state.
+For example, an application may need to query all relevant resources for a patient in order to ensure nothing has been missed.
+Once an application has returned to a functional state, it should request the subscription is reactivated by updating the `status` to either `requested` or `active` as appropriate.